-The global structure of the TOE is as shown in the Security Target [6], [7] Figure 1.
 The TOE design reflects the abstract structure of the TOE as a Java Card OS based on a certified HW IC.
 It follows this approach by defining subsystems and modules according to the realized functionalities of a Java Card OS composite product.
-The subsystems again are logically grouped together and compose four subsystems of the TOE: APDU, Application Programmers Interface, Virtual Machine, Hardware platform (composite evaluation).
+The subsystems again are logically grouped together and compose four subsystems of the TOE:

+- APDU,

+- Application Programmers Interface,

+- Virtual Machine, and

+- Hardware Platform (composite evaluation).